stimutak/loopsleuth/README.md

 # LoopSleuth

+> **Note (2024-06-13): LoopSleuth is now web-first!**
+> The web UI (FastAPI + Jinja2) is the primary interface for browsing, tagging, and managing video loops.
+See `STARTUP_MESSAGE.md` for the latest project state, usage, and next steps.

-A terminal‑first librarian for video loops.
+A web-first (formerly terminal-first) librarian for video loops.

 ## Why
 - Thumbnail & metadata view for huge DXV/H.264 clip libraries